enso-org/enso/doc/design/runtime/runtime.md

 - A description of how the cache interacts with layer 1, making it IO-aware.
 - An analysis of _what_ to cache, and how it can be tuned for memory (and disk) usage (e.g. caching of infinite structures).
+- An examination of how cache state can potentially be serialised to disk to load projects more quickly (needs to handle external changes to the code and invalidate the loaded cache based on this).
 - This should be informed by Skip, a programming language that caches results where possible.
 -->